 What About My Home Birth?
 Is the Hospital Safer Now?

-If you're healthy, a home birth is still your call.
+Some provinces, like Nova Scotia, are suspending home births until April 30, reports the CBC.
+Otherwise, so far across Canada, if you're healthy, a home birth is still your call.
 However, if you have coronavirus, the Society of Obstetricians and Gynaecologists of Canada does recommend a hospital birth rather than a home birth or delivery in a birth centre.
 This allows for your midwife to use the hospital's electronic fetal monitoring to keep an eye on baby — just in case.

 Your midwife can remain your primary care provider, Elizabeth Brandeis, a registered midwife and president of the Association of Ontario Midwives tells Refinery29, as long as it's considered safe for you and your baby.
 "We would use the same guidelines [that we had pre-coronavirus] — if we don't have any concerns about fetal well-being or the well-being of the labouring person."

 Will My Partner Still Be Allowed In The Delivery Room?

 That depends on the hospital and province, so be sure to check with the health-care centre where you’re planning to give birth.
 Most will allow you at least one support person, but some hospitals are capping it there, and not even allowing visitors in the waiting room.
 So tell friends and family to send the flowers and champagne directly to your home address.